 Shearing forces are unaligned forces pushing one part of a body in one direction, and another part the body in the opposite direction.

 A shearing force will produce a fracture parallel to the direction of the applied force.
 Bone is weakest under shear stress making fractures of this nature common even with minimal trauma.
-Following image is an example of shear forces on bone.
+The following image is an example of shear forces on bone.

-These are major classification of types of forces that a bone has to withstand.
-But actually, a bone has to resist combination of these forces.
-For example a bone may undergo force called bending force, [ imagine bending a stick].
+These are a major classification of types of forces that a bone has to withstand.
+But actually, a bone has to resist the combination of these forces.
+For example, a bone may undergo a force called bending force, [ imagine bending a stick].
 It would amount to compressive forces on one surface and tensile forces on other leading to two kinds of forces acting simultaneously.

 Why it is important to understand forces acting on the bone.
 Bone, as discussed, function to support the skeleton and has to withstand many kinds of forces, some of which may result in fracture.

-An understanding of type of force that caused injury is important to
+An understanding of a type of force that caused injury is important to

 - Classify fracture pattern